 However, I went ahead and wrote out the series solution again just because the PDEs involved obviously have a series solution, and PDE’s can be hard to solve.

-If $b_1$ and $b_2$ are the beltrami coefficients of the horizontal and vertical holomorphic leaves, the PDE pair is
+If and are the beltrami coefficients of the horizontal and vertical holomorphic leaves, the PDE pair is

 and